-Duke energy announced in a press release on September 13 that the two units on the site would be systematically shut down by plant staff ahead of Hurricane Florence.
+Duke Energy said in a press release Thursday that the two units on the site are systematically being shut down by plant staff.

-The release said that there were multiple levels of protection in place to protect the plant, but that shutting it down helps mitigate effects beyond what the region is used to.
+The release says that there are multiple levels of protection in place to protect the plant, but that shutting it down helps mitigate effects beyond what the region is used to.

-Engineers and staff have remained on site at the plant to monitor the situation.
+Engineers and staff will be remaining on site at the plant to monitor the situation.